 - 1.1 The Council Plan was adopted by Council in February 2022.
-It states the Council's aspiration and ambition for 2022-2025. - 1.2 The purpose of the report in Appendix A is to update elected members, partners, and residents with progress against delivery of the plan on a quarterly basis, flagging risk and challenges that may impact on delivery, as well as opportunities. - 1.3 Alongside the report sits a more detailed performance dashboard that shows progress against the agreed 'Vital Signs'; the barometers that identify our progress. - 1.4 A summary of performance against the vital signs is included in the report along with narrative that provides context to the data, and updates on the delivery of the priorities that are included in the Council Plan. - 1.5 The report was noted by Cabinet on 24th August 2022 and is now referred to all Scrutiny panels for further consideration and challenge.
+It states the Council's aspiration and ambition for 2022-2025. - 1.2 The purpose of the report in Appendix A is to update elected members, partners, and residents with progress against delivery of the plan, flagging risk and challenges that may impact on delivery, as well as opportunities. - 1.3 Alongside the report sits a more detailed performance dashboard that shows progress against the agreed 'Vital Signs'; the barometers that identify our progress. - 1.4 A summary of performance against the vital signs is included in the report, along with narrative that provides context to the data, and updates on the delivery of the priorities that are included in the Council Plan.